-Studies the history and writings of the New Testament Church from Acts through

-Revelations.

-REL 234 Preparing for an Eternal Marriage (2)

-Introduces the principles and concepts that will help students develop those relationships that lead to a temple marriage and the creation of a celestial family.
+Day: TBA Ngt: TBA Prerequisites: None Studies the history and writings of the New Testament Church from Acts through Revelations.
+REL 234 Preparing for an Eternal Marriage (2) Day: TBA TBA Ngt: Prerequisites: None Introduces the principles and concepts that will help students develop those relationships that lead to a temple marriage and the creation of a celestial family.
+REL 301 Old Testament I (2)

-REL 235 Building an Eternal Marriage (2)